Real Racing 2: Reception

 Pocket Gamer's Tracy Erickson gave it a score of 10 out of 10, also giving it a "Platinum Award", and stating that "rare is a game like Real Racing 2 where not one major feature is lacking, not one element is out of balance, not one piece doesn't contribute to a sense of fun.
 From the lengthy career and groundbreaking 16-player online races to the spot-on handling and meaningful vehicle tuning, everything about Firemint's sequel is ideal.
 No other racing game on any portable device delivers such a complete package, nor matches its elegant style."
 Pocket Gamer awarded it Best Sports/Driving Game for iPhone & iPod touch, Game of the Year for iPhone & iPod touch and Overall Game of the Year in 2011.
 Slide to Play's Shawn Leonard scored the game 4 out of 4, saying "Real Racing 2 is the showcase racing game on the iOS platform.
 Not only is it a more attractive package over its outstanding prequel, but the sharp focus on being a legitimate simulation racing game takes it to a new plateau."
 It would go on to win awards for "Best Graphics" and "Best Racing Game", losing in the category of "Game of the Year 2010" to Angry Birds.

 TouchArcade's Eli Hodapp scored the game 5 out of 5, and echoed other reviews in calling it the best racing game on the App Store.
 However, he went further, arguing it may be the best game in any genre on the App Store; "it's without a doubt the current king of iOS racing games.
 I'd go as far as calling it the perfect iPhone game.
 The controls are perfectly suited to the platform, the graphics are fantastic, and Real Racing 2 is compatible with every iOS device [...]
 There aren't many other games that showcase what the iOS platform is capable of more than Real Racing 2, so much so, that Apple should just be bundling it with their devices.
 Do not miss this game."
 TouchGen's Nigel Wood gave the game 4.5 out of 5 and an "Editor's Choice" award, writing "Firemint have once more crafted the ultimate racing game on iOS devices [...]
 Real Racing 2 is near perfect and out performs the original in every aspect."
 The game would go on to win TouchGen's "Game of the Year 2010" award.

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Real Racing 2 HD for "Racing Game of the Year".